pingcap/ossinsight/blog/2022-05-03-explore-deep-in-4.6-billion-github-events/index.md

 4.6 billion is literally an astronomical figure.
 The richest star map of our galaxy, brought by Gaia space observatory, includes just under 2 billion stars.
 What does a view of 4.6 billion GitHub events really look like?
 What secrets and values can be discovered in such an enormous amount of data?

-**Here you go with [OSSInsight.io](https://ossinsight.io/) **that can help you find the answer**.** It’s a useful insight tool that can give you the most updated open source intelligence, and help you deeply understand any single GitHub project or quickly compare any two projects by digging deep into 4.6 billions GitHub events in real time.
+**Here you go: [OSSInsight.io](https://ossinsight.io/) **can help you find the answer**.** It’s a useful insight tool that can give you the most updated open source intelligence, and help you deeply understand any single GitHub project or quickly compare any two projects by digging deep into 4.6 billions GitHub events in real time.

 ## Compare any two GitHub projects

 Do you wonder how different projects have performed and developed over time?
-Which project is worthy of more attention? **[OSSInsight.io](https://ossinsight.io/)** can answer your questions via the [Compare Projects](https://ossinsight.io/compare/?utm_source=dogfood_article) page.
+Which project is worthy of more attention? **[OSSInsight.io](https://ossinsight.io/)** can answer your questions via the [Compare Projects](https://ossinsight.io/compare/) page.

 Let’s take the [Kubernetes repository](https://github.com/kubernetes/kubernetes)  (K8s) and Docker’s [Moby repository](https://github.com/moby/moby) as examples and compare them in regard to popularity and coding vitality.